Facebook And Data Brokers: What Facebook Knows About Your Offline Life, Including Salary

 — Daniel Barth-Jones (@dbarthjones) November 13, 2016

-Steve Satterfield also stated that Facebook users who don’t feel comfortable with offline information being shared with Facebook could contact these data brokers directly.
+Steve Satterfield also stated that Facebook users who don’t feel comfortable with offline information being shared with Facebook can contact these data brokers directly.
 He said that there is a specific page located in the help center of Facebook that will give users opt-out links for the different data brokers that are selling users’ personal information to Facebook.

-However, ProPublica decided to try this procedure out with data brokers themselves and found that it was extremely complicated.
+However, ProPublica decided to try this out-out procedure with data brokers themselves, and found that it was extremely complicated.
 They found that Oracle’s Datalogix, for instance, requires that Facebook users send in a written request to them in the mail, along with “government-issued identification.”

-Facebook users can ask data brokers to provide them with the information that they have on them, but ProPublica discovered that this was cumbersome.
+Facebook users are able to ask data brokers to provide them with the information that they have on them, but ProPublica discovered that this was cumbersome.
 Acxiom, one of the data brokers that Facebook uses, required that those who wished to see their personal data send their company the last four digits of their social security number.

 ProPublica reports that when the reporter Julie Angwin was writing a book on privacy, she decided to try what Facebook suggested, by opting out of as many data brokers as she could.
 Out of the 92 brokers who were accepting opt-outs, 65 of these required that Angwin furnish them with a copy of a government-issued ID, such as her driver’s license.
 She found that she was unable to remove her personal data from most of the providers.